 THIS DATE IN HISTORY: Jan.
 10

-1920: Newsy Lalonde scores six goals to help the Montreal Canadiens defeat the Toronto St. Pats 14-7 at the Mount Royal Arena in Montreal.
+1920: Newsy Lalonde scores six goals to help the Montreal Canadiens defeat the Toronto St. Pats 14-7 at Mount Royal Arena in Montreal.
 The 21 total goals set an NHL record that isn't matched for 65 years.

-1960: Less than two-and-a-half months after Jacques Plante makes history by becoming the first NHL goalie to wear a mask on a regular basis, Don Simmons of the Boston Bruins becomes the second to do so.
+1960: Less than 2 1/2 months after Jacques Plante makes history by becoming the first NHL goalie to wear a mask on a regular basis, Don Simmons of the Boston Bruins becomes the second to do so.
 Simmons, wearing a mask, makes 37 saves in a 4-0 win against the Toronto Maple Leafs at Boston Garden.

 1985: Boston native Tom Barrasso becomes the first goaltender to shut out the Bruins at Boston Garden in more than seven years when the Buffalo Sabres win 3-0.
 It's the first time the Bruins fail to score a goal on home ice since a 2-0 loss to Montreal on Oct.
 16, 1977.
 Barrasso makes 20 saves for his fifth NHL shutout.